Affiliate Marketing: Money-Making Guide for Beginners (2023)

 Rather than working directly with the company of your choice, affiliates can become members of various affiliate marketing networks to connect with different companies within their niche that they may have never found otherwise.

 In a nutshell, ClickBank is an affiliate network that acts as a marketplace to connect the people who create digital products and services (brands) with affiliates or publishers.

 You could also consider Clickbank as a middleman between the two parties.

 Minus the headache of complicated paperwork, talk about a win-win.

-For affiliate marketers ready to dive in, it’s free to sign up and start creating your customized affiliate links for various products and driving traffic to them.
+For affiliate marketers ready to dive in, it’s free to sign up and create customized affiliate links for various products and drive traffic to them.